cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/cost-explorer/dashboard.md

 ![cost-dashboard-edit-01](/docs/guides/cost-explorer/dashboard-img/cost-dashboard-edit-01.png)

 {{<alert title="If the [Edit] button is disabled">}}
-If you do not have `manage` permission on the [Cost management > Dashboard] page, you cannot edit dashboards.
+If you do not have `manage` permission on the [Cost Explorer > Dashboard] page, you cannot edit dashboards.
 {{</alert>}}

 ### Editing the dashboard name